- PhD, philosophy, art theory and aesthetics, Institute for Doctoral Studies in the Visual Arts (2020 completion)

 - BFA, theatre arts/dance, Howard University

-Prior to joining the Temple faculty, yonTande served as Adjunct faculty at Long Island University's Dance Department, Program Director of Southside Cultural Center of Rhode Island, and Dance Program Manager at AS220.
+Prior to joining the Temple faculty, yaTande served as adjunct faculty at Long Island University's Dance Department, Program Director of Southside Cultural Center of Rhode Island, and Dance Program Manager at AS220.
 He has taught nationally and internationally at various schools and colleges namely The Ailey School, the Martha Graham School of Contemporary Dance, LaGuardia High School of Music & Art and Performing Arts, Deeply Rooted Dance Theatre, Harlem School of the Arts, Dance Institute of Washington, and Centro Nacional de Danza Contemporánea (MX), and others.

 He is an artist/culture worker and BLACK SEED Native committed to #cultureascatalyst.
 His artistic career has been varied centering around nurturing and cultivating individual and communal spirit through performance, education and curation/community engagement.
 He has worked with such luminaries in the field of dance and performance as the Martha Graham Dance Company, Kankouran West African Dance Company, Rod Rodgers, Reggie Wilson/Fist and Heel Performance Group, Martha Clarke, Ralph Lemon, and many others.